nickwells/utilities/gosh/_gosh.NOTES.md

 \- &apos;imports:&apos;

 The following text is added to the list of import statements\.
-Note that, by default, gosh will format the program it generates with the first of &apos;gopls imports \-w&apos;, &apos;goimports \-w&apos; or &apos;gofmt \-w&apos; that can be executed which should populate the import statement automatically but adding an import comment can ensure that the snippet works even if no importing formatter is available\.
-This also avoids any possible mismatch where the formatter finds the wrong package\.
+Note that, by default, gosh will automatically populate the import statements using a standard tool\.
+It runs the first of &apos;gopls imports \-w&apos; or &apos;goimports
+\-w&apos; that can be executed\.
+This should populate the import statements for you but adding an import comment can ensure that the snippet works even if no import generator is available\.
+This also avoids any possible mismatch where the import populator finds the wrong package\.

 An alternative value is &apos;import&apos;